 If your home country requires a PCR test taken within 72 hours of returning, you might wish to avoid a Monday or Tuesday departure since, at present, there are no labs open in Paris on Sunday and most are closed Saturday, with just a few open Saturday morning.
 (I did manage to find one open Saturday afternoon here and got my results back in time for a Tuesday flight, but Monday would have been tough.)
 But there are labs that are now open 7 days a week, such as this one.
 But the pharmacies that offer antigenic tests are usually open Saturdays.

-France has announced it will offer free Covid test to arrivals, but that won’t work for departures since airlines will ask for negative test results when you check-in for your flight.
-Hopefully that will be clarified in the future.
+France has announced it will offer free Covid test to arrivals (which has been rescinded.)
 Many pharmacies in France have tents set up outside for rapid Covid antigen tests (with results in 15 minutes) and you can use the Doctolib site to find and make an appointment at a lab for a PCR test here and here (in French) and most mairies (city halls) in Paris offer free testing, too.
 At present, most of that information is in French but I suspect that will evolve as more travelers come, and there may be testing facilities aimed at international travelers.

 Most airlines will send you a list of requirements for your destination and it’s important to read and understand those.
 Note that the rules are still evolving and may differ from what’s mentioned above, so check with the embassy or another official website for the latest requirements.